 - Unlimited Guess Works.
 You need to get a 0% Detective Rating, which involves getting every question wrong at least once.
 This would seem simple enough, but there are a few questions that will give you a bad ending if you make the wrong choice, although they don't give points for correct answers.
-The tricky part is the question about the mastermind's identity; Momoko is obviously the right answer(which awards a point), but if you pick anyone besides Runa or Hiro (the only two other viable suspects), Taiko will stop listening to Raiko, and you will get a bad ending.
+The tricky part is the question about the mastermind's identity; Momoko is obviously the right answer(which awards a point if you get it on your first try), but if you pick anyone besides Runa or Hiro (the only two other viable suspects), Taiko will stop listening to Raiko, and you will get a bad ending.

 - Unmasked, which involves viewing Kamen's Diary Entry B. To unlock it, you have to choose the nicest possible replies to Kamen, all of which are seemingly inconsequential choices (and two are in an optional conversation with her in Chapter 1).

 - While the game is somewhat short, there's only three sequences in which you investigate areas.
 One is an optional tutorial in which you look at the decorations around the party area.
 The second is a fairly simple puzzle the first time Raiko goes to the breaker room (Open the window, check the breaker, check the shelves, get the broom to retrieve Raiko's cell phone, check the shelves again for a screwdriver and open the breaker).
 The third is the investigation of the crime scene.